Quinte Search and Rescue

 We train to strict national standards set out by the Canadian Coast Guard.
 Our members are qualified first responders in First Aid, CPR, AED and Oxygen administration.
 We often train and support the needs of 424 Rescue Squadron and SARtechs from CFB Trenton, as well as local police and fire departments.

 We employ two rescue vessels to carry out our missions and training.
-Our primary asset is a 29' purpose built rescue vessel by MetalCraft Marine out of Kingston Ontario.
-We carry first aid, Oxygen, AED and a de-watering pump, as well as a variety of rescue and life saving equipment.
-Our secondary vessel is an 18' Crestliner which also carries first aid and life saving apparatus.
+Our primary asset is a 29' purpose built rescue vessel by MetalCraft Marine out of Kingston Ontario christened the Bruce A. Sutcliffe (in honor of Col. Sutcliffe, a Hasty P, who led the charge on Assoro during WWII), powered by twin 2016 Evinrude E-tec G2's.
+We carry First Aid, Oxygen, AED and a de-watering pump, as well as a variety of rescue and life saving equipment.
+Our secondary vessel, custom designed and built in 2017, is 22' Henley powered by a 2016 Evinrude 115 E-tec G1.
+This vessel - christened the Stu Meeks in honor of the founder and owner of LaSalle Rescue (the previous rescue service to QSAR) also carries first aid and life saving apparatus.

 Quinte Search and Rescue is proud to serve the Greater Quinte community and it's many visitors and tourists.
 We rely on support from the community to keep your essential and needed marine rescue unit operational and continually advancing.
 We are your friends, family and fellow residents who volunteer our personal time to keeping our waters safe, and responding to emergencies whenever the need arises.

 We always enjoy speaking and interacting with the community and the people we pledge to serve.
 Please visit us at the Stu Meeks Rescue dock when we are at Meyers Pier, or strike up a conversation with our members if you see them in the community.
-We always have time and are proud to tell you more about Quinte Search and Rescue.
+We always have time, and are proud to tell you more about Quinte Search and Rescue.
+Remember - NEVER FAR...COUNT ON QSAR!